 Of course, it’s not just what you eat – it’s how much!
 Maintain an overall well-balanced diet to stay at a healthy weight, which helps lower your risk of type 2 diabetes.
 According to the National Institutes of Health, diabetic retinopathy is the leading cause of vision impairment and blindness among working-age adults.
 Diabetes also boosts your risk for glaucoma and cataracts.

 While a healthy diet is important for every part of our bodies, healthy habits can help prevent vision problems, as well.

 These days, it seems we’re all spending more and more time staring at our computer screens, which can cause eye strain.
-Take care of your eyes when you're reading or working at the computer with these helpful tips, again from the experts at WebMD:
+Take care of your eyes when you're reading or working at the computer with these helpful tips, again from WebMD:

 Good hygiene supports good health.
 Help keep your eyes “clean” with thefollowing advice from WebMD:

 Visit your eye doctor on a regular basis.
 Everyone — even young children — should have their eyes examined regularly.
 If you're at risk for eye problems or have a family history of them, this is even more important.
 Depending on your needs, you can see an optometrist or an ophthalmologist for an eye exam.